 This section contains verbatim reproductions of the accounts of 316 species of Conus from the Indo-Pacific region, from Manual of the Living Conidae, by Röckel, Korn and Kohn (1995).
 They are reproduced with the kind permission of the present publisher, Conchbooks.

 All plates and figures referred to in the text are also in Röckel, Korn & Kohn, 1995.
 Manual of the Living Conidae Vol. 1: Indo-Pacific Region.

 The range maps have been modified so that each species account has it own map, rather than one map that showed the ranges of several species in the original work.
 This was necessary because each species account is on a separate page on the website and not confined to the order of accounts in the book.

-Return to framed version (returns to Species List page)
+Return to framed version (returns to Gallery)